Aral-Sarrafi/Traffic_Sign_Classification_CNN/writeup_template.md

 # **Traffic Sign Recognition**

-**Build a Traffic Sign Recognition Project**
+**Project outline:**
+Within this project a convolutional neural network has been implemeted for classification of traffic sign signals with 43 classes.

-The goals / steps of this project are the following:
+The outline of the project is:
+* Loading the data and visualization
+* Data augmentation
-* Load the data set (see below for links to the project data set)
+* Converting the data to grayscale and normalization
+* Neural network architercture
-* Explore, summarize and visualize the data set
+* Trainig the Neural network and evaluating the accuracy on the validation set
-* Design, train and test a model architecture
-* Use the model to make predictions on new images
+* Evaluation of the accuracy of the model on the test data
-* Analyze the softmax probabilities of the new images
+* Evaluation of the accuracy of the model on the images downloaded from web
-* Summarize the results with a written report

 [//]: # (Image References)